erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 4. Set DNS redirect from old blog to new blog.

-5. Turn off search engine indexing for old blog.
+5. Update old blog with notice of new blog.

-6. Update old blog with notice of new blog.
+6. Set posts to private/public and set search engine + "third party" AI training settings.

 7. Update urls from old domain to new domain.